Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 >Birb suggests formatting along the lines of `{Alice; age: 25; hair: black; eyes: blue; speech(Alice): Valley girl.}`.
 Another suggestion is to use `,` with multiple values. _(June 22, 2021: This may be out of date based on recent research)._

 Tested Birb's suggested formatting.
 Some issues with intra-mixing entry information, but no significant leakage outside.
 Will want to test with different separators. `≡` could be viable.
 Will also test with `< >` encapsulation, similar to Cat<nip>, e.g. `hair<black& short>`.
-Results will be described here.
+Results will be described here, if further testing is done on this formatting.

 ## 3. Story Settings